icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Method overloading & Method overriding.md

 # Method Overloading

 ### Definition
-To create multiple methods of the same name, with different implementations.
+To create multiple methods of the same name, with different arguements and implementations.

 ### Why method overload?
   * improves code readability and re-usability